 - Quantified the density and distribution of neuronal sub-populations of the peduncular-pontine nucleus (Mena-Segovia et al 2009; Martinez-Gonzalez et al 2012).

-He is passionate about science communication and public engagement, has guided the development of this web site, and has produced video abstracts to highlight the Unit's research.
-The images (right) are a selection of journal covers that he has designed.
+He is passionate about science communication and outreach, has guided the development of this web site, and has produced video abstracts to highlight the Unit's research.
+Shown on this page are a selection of journal covers that he has designed.